Is a Consumer Proposal a Good Idea?

 It’s essentially a legally-binding agreement in which you agree to pay back a smaller percentage of what is owed to lenders.

-In many cases, a consumer proposal can effectively reduce debts by up to 70% or more, leading to substantial savings.
+In many cases, a debt proposal can effectively reduce debts by up to 70% or more, leading to substantial savings.

 It’s not a loan either, but actually wiping your debts.